-Although we can use many objects such as a flower, a statue, or a photograph, we use the breath itself since this is a neutral object and cause fewer distractions.
+Although we could use many objects (such as a flower, a statue, or a photograph), we use breath itself since this is a neutral object and causes fewer distractions.

-We have our minds absorbed in the distraction and chaos of everyday life.
-When we progressively become able to have more attention and concentration, we have the control and not the other way around, we will have a calmer and more orderly life, without too much stress.
+Our minds are absorbed in the distraction and chaos of everyday life.
+As we progressively develop more attention and concentration and thereby gain control of our mind, we will lead a calmer and more orderly life, with less stress.

-All members of the family can practice this simple but effective meditation.
+All family members can practice this simple but effective meditation.

 After calming our mind, the second step is to learn how to practice analytical meditation.

-The aim of analytical meditation is to observe our own mind and discover its reaction to external factors, which can be positive, negative, or neutral.
+The aim of analytical meditation is to observe our own mind and recognize its reaction to external factors, which can be positive, negative, or neutral.

 Then, by being aware of this mental process within us, we understand that feeling happy, angry, or calm depends only on ourselves, not on external conditions.

-Constantly carrying out this training on the analysis of the main disturbing emotions such as anger, jealousy, pride, sadness.
-It is in our hands to change the way we perceive the outside world, and therefore we become more balanced, healthy, and happy people.
+We apply this training constantly to the analysis of the main disturbing emotions such as anger, jealousy, pride, and sadness.
+It is in our hands to change the way we perceive the outside world, and thereby become more balanced, healthier, and happier people.